fluendo/fluster/README.md

 #### Setting up a mirror

-Use the `scripts/mirror_sync.py` script to populate a directory with all test vector resources:
+Use the `scripts/mirror_sync.py` script to populate a mirror with all test vector resources.
+It scans all test suite JSON files and fetches every source URL, laying files out in a tree that mirrors the original URL structure (`<host>/<path>`).
+Already-present files are skipped on subsequent runs, so the script is safe to re-run incrementally.

+The script supports two mirror backends:

+- a **local directory** served by any HTTP server (default), or
+- a **radosgw (Ceph RGW) bucket** that files are uploaded to over HTTP.

+##### Option A: local directory

+Populate a directory with all resources:

 ```bash
 python3 scripts/mirror_sync.py -o /path/to/mirror -j 8
 ```

-This will scan all test suite JSON files and download every source URL into a directory tree that mirrors the original URL structure.
-Already-downloaded files are skipped on subsequent runs.

 Then serve the directory with any HTTP server: